bruxisma/gitmoji.vim/README.md

 Each of these (with the exception of autocomplete) are configurable.
 Autocomplete is *always* enabled when the filetype is set to `gitcommit`.

+gitmoji.vim currently requires the `matchfuzzy()` vim function.
+This was added in September of 2020.

 # Installation

 gitmoji.vim uses the typical "module" package layout of a vim plugin.
 Simply